FrancineMoraes/basic-employee-crud/readme.md

 ### How to start the project

+Clone the project

+<code> git clone https://github.com/FrancineMoraes/basic-employee-crud.git </code>

-YOu have to create a .env following the .env.example
+YOu have to create a .env, at the root of the project, following the .env.example

 You have to run: